 I hope that has given you all some insight into how we think about and interact with the companies in our portfolio and those we are interested in, and other shareholders, activists and bidders.

 Finally, I wish you a happy New Year and thank you for your continued support for our Fund.
-My colleagues and I look forward to seeing many of you at our Annual Shareholders' Meeting on 27th February 2018 and to trying to answer any questions you may have.
-Please see the enclosed invitation for details.

 Yours sincerely,